aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

 myContract.deploy(options)
 ```

 Call this function to deploy the contract to the blockchain.
-After successful deployment the promise will resolve with a new contract instance.
+After a successful deployment, the promise will resolve with a new contract instance.

 <h3>Parameters</h3>